Mike Tyson: Marriages and children

-On May 25, 2009, Tyson's four-year-old daughter Exodus was found by her seven-year-old brother Miguel unconscious and tangled in a cord, dangling from an exercise treadmill.
-The child's mother, Sol Xochitl, untangled her, administered CPR and called for medical attention.
+On May 25, 2009, Tyson's four-year-old daughter, Exodus, was found by her seven-year-old brother, unconscious and tangled in a cord, dangling from an exercise treadmill.
+The child's mother untangled her, administered CPR and called for medical attention.
 Tyson, who was in Las Vegas at the time of the incident, traveled back to Phoenix to be with her.
 She died of her injuries on May 26, 2009.

-Eleven days after his daughter's death, Tyson wed for the third time, to longtime girlfriend Lakiha "Kiki" Spicer, age 32, exchanging vows on Saturday, June 6, 2009, in a short, private ceremony at the La Bella Wedding Chapel at the Las Vegas Hilton.
-They have two children; daughter Milan and son Morocco.
+Eleven days after his daughter's death, Tyson wed for the third time, to longtime girlfriend Lakiha "Kiki" Spicer, age 32, exchanging vows on June 6, 2009, in a short, private ceremony at the La Bella Wedding Chapel at the Las Vegas Hilton.
+They have two children.

+Religious beliefs

+Raised as a Catholic, Tyson has stated that he converted to Islam before entering prison and that he made no efforts to correct what was reported in the media, although it was falsely reported that he converted to Islam during his time in prison and adopted the Muslim name Malik Abdul Aziz; some sources report it as Malik Shabazz.
+Tyson never changed his given name to an Islamic one, despite the rumors.